daptiv/style-guide/README.md

 ## Install

-This project can be included using [bower](http://bower.io/) by creating an entry in your bower.json file with the url `https://github.com/daptiv/style-guide.git#VERSION` where VERSION is the version you care to use.
+Style-guide is available as [bower](http://bower.io/) package.
+This can be included by creating an entry in your bower.json file with the url `https://github.com/daptiv/style-guide.git#VERSION` where VERSION is the version you care to use.

 ## Running Locally